 If you've never dried mushrooms before, try a small batch and see what you think.
 Once you learn how to reconstitute them, you might find that they're every bit as good as fresh mushrooms.
 If nothing else, it's great to have dried mushrooms on hand to toss into homemade soups.

 Ways to Use Up Mushrooms

-If you aren't sure what do with your mushrooms before they go bad, here are some ideas.
+If you aren't sure what to do with your mushrooms before they go bad, here are some ideas.
 Toss them in pasta, use them to top a pizza, add them to soup, or saute them in butter and pile them high on burgers.
-Sauteed mushrooms are also a tasty side to steak.
-Just flip through your recipe collection, and you’re sure to find lots of recipes that would taste even better with a handful of mushrooms thrown in.
+Sautéed mushrooms are also a tasty side to steak.
+Just flip through your recipe collection and you’re sure to find lots of recipes that would taste even better with a handful of mushrooms thrown in.